Familiarize yourself with the elements of your roof and the language of roofing.

 Specify whether any ventilation is to be added.
 Proper ventilation of your

-attic allows the water vapor that rises through your house to be released,
+attic releases the water vapor that rises through your house, reducing

 Specify whether the shingles are to be algae-resistant.
 Growth of algae,